Alnwick: Sport

+Local media

+Local news and television programmes is provided by BBC North East and Cumbria and ITV Tyne Tees.
+Television signals are received from the Chatton TV transmitter.

+Alnwick's local radio stations are BBC Radio Newcastle on 96.0 FM, Hits Radio North East on 102.6 FM and Lionheart Radio on 107.3 FM, a community-based radio station.

+The Northumberland Gazette is the town's local newspaper.

 Events

 Alnwick Fair was an annual costumed event, held each summer from 1969 to 2007, recreating some of the appearance of medieval trading fairs and 17th century agricultural fairs.
-It has now been discontinued.

 Transport

 Road

 Alnwick lies adjacent to the A1, the main national north–south trunk road, providing easy access to Newcastle upon Tyne (35 mi south) and Edinburgh (80 mi north).